engisalor/sketch-grammar-explorer/README.md

 **Discarding unwanted data with `keep`**

-SGEX saves the entire response for each API call by default. `keep` can be used to specify what JSON data to add.
-For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded.
-Currently, `keep` works for top-level items only, not nested JSON data.
+SGEX saves the entire response for each API call by default.
+Instead, `keep` can be used to specify what JSON data to save.
+For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded. `keep` only works for top-level items, not nested data.

 ### Notes